Vegetation Protection Orders

 Buying a new property

-If you are buying a new property you can find out if it is affected by a NALL by contacting Council or undertaking a property search.
+If you are buying a new property you can find out if it is affected by a NALL by requesting a map and report online, contacting Council or undertaking a property search.
 Find out more information about property searches, buying and selling.

 Vegetation protected under the NALL makes an important contribution to the city’s natural environment, subtropical character and lifestyle.
 There is extensive research to suggest that mature trees, vegetation and landscaped areas on a property increase the property’s value.
 Council believes the retention of significant trees and vegetation can enhance property values, rather than detract from them.